| In This Issue:FeedbackYour feedback is most welcome. Healing Points is here to serve your

 lower levels of HDL, or "good," cholesterol.
 Now, a new study

+has found a possible culprit: simple sugars.
 According to the report, individuals who adopt a low-fat diet tend to

 replace fats with simple sugars in non-fat baked goods and processed